 After 50, it becomes even more important to start a good exercise regime.
 Menopause can cause you to gain weight and become more tired, in addition to decreasing your natural libido.
 All of these factors together combine to lower your sex drive.
 However, if you exercise regularly, you might not experience these symptoms.
 Exercise will help you shed weight, boost your energy levels and give you an endorphin rush.
 So a healthy sex life post-menopause might actually begin at the gym.

-9. Your Sex Life Won’t
+9. Your Sex Life Won’t Change Dramatically

 If you had a good sex life before you hit menopause, there’s no reason to believe anything will change after menopause.
 Certain physiological changes are bound to happen, but they’re unlikely to harm your sex life if it was already good.
 As long as your partner is willing to understand these changes and accommodate them, your sex life will be just as exciting as it always was.